 DRW launches “Rooted in Rights”

 In May 2015, DRW’s DisAbility Rights Galaxy was rebranded to Rooted in Rights.
-Since its launch, Rooted in Rights has produced over 30 original videos, reaching over 140,000 people.
-Rooted in Rights has collaborated with the Association of University Centers on Disability, and the Protection and Advocacy agencies in Texas, Michigan and Indiana on video projects.
+Since its launch, Rooted in Rights has produced over 300 original videos, reaching hundreds of thousands of people internationally.
+Rooted in Rights has collaborated with many Protection & Advocacy agencies to produce videos.
 Rooted in Rights produced The Right to be Rescued, a short documentary that tells the stories of people with disabilities affected by Hurricane Katrina and demonstrates the need for emergency planning for the kind of natural disasters experienced by Washingtonians.
 On August 28, 2015, the documentary was screened at Houston’s Getting it Right conference before the Director of FEMA’s Office of Disability Integration and Coordination.
 Followers on Facebook, Twitter, YouTube, Instagram and the Rooted in Rights blog can access original videos, shareable graphics and disability related news from individuals and organizations.

 Judge rules excessive competency evaluation delays must end